PhpUnitsOfMeasure/php-units-of-measure/README.md

 master: [![Build Status](https://travis-ci.org/triplepoint/php-units-of-measure.png?branch=master)](https://travis-ci.org/triplepoint/php-units-of-measure)

 ## Introduction
 This is a PHP library for representing and converting physical units of measure.

-## Installation
-This library is best included in your projects via composer.
-See the [Composer website](http://getcomposer.org/) for more details, and see the [Packagist.org site for this library](https://packagist.org/packages/triplepoint/php-units-of-measure)

-## Use
 The utility of this library is in encapsulating physical quantities in such a way that you don't have to keep track of which unit they're represented in.
 For instance:

 ``` php
 use PhpUnitsOfMeasure\PhysicalQuantity\Length;